coronalabs/corona-docs/markdown/tutorial/media/swapImages/index.markdown

 myImage:swapImage( "image2.png" )
 ``````

-However, this is not how Corona works because `:swapImage()` is __not__ a <nobr>built-in</nobr> Corona method.
-When Corona builds an image, it has to read the file in from the app bundle's file system, allocate texture memory for the image, render the PNG or JPG compressed data into four color channels, and return a display object.
-To "swap" that image, Corona would need to destroy the object and create a new image, effectively resulting in the same amount of work as illustrated in this example:
+However, this is not how CORONA_CORE_PRODUCT works because `:swapImage()` is __not__ a <nobr>built-in</nobr> method.
+When CORONA_CORE_PRODUCT builds an image, it has to read the file in from the app bundle's file system, allocate texture memory for the image, render the PNG or JPG compressed data into four color channels, and return a display object.
+To "swap" that image, CORONA_CORE_PRODUCT would need to destroy the object and create a new image, effectively resulting in the same amount of work as illustrated in this example:

 ``````lua
 local myImage = display.newImageRect( "image1.png", 64, 64 )